 Halloween’s origins in the United States can hardly be considered perverted or caused by American imperialism.
 First introduced to the United States by Irish immigrants at the end of the 19th century, “the Halloween at the time mainly consisted of processions of [ costumed] adults, and it really didn’t appeal to the Americans, who saw the processions are susceptible to heckling,” explains Lherm.
 “Newspaper publishers sought to reinvent the holiday.
 Between 1870 and 1880, there was a Halloween craze in the media, newspapers, and women’s magazines.”

 The adult processions were soon replaced by small groups of children (“more controlled”), and the countryside setting gave way to an urban backdrop.
 And so began the “mischief nights:” children, instead of eating candy, would throw eggs at houses or put buckets of water on door jambs.
 It was this trickery that gave way to the famous “trick or treat” saying.

 “The French complain that Halloween is too normalized,” said Lherm.
 “In reality, even though Halloween is said to be a traditional celebration, the practices around it constantly change.”

 Too commercialized, too foolish, too American (an ironic sentiment considering the celebration of Halloween began in Europe).
-Though maybe it was never meant to be — a holiday that starts with an “h” and a country with a language that doesn’t have that hard-H sounds can only result in a lackluster alloween.
+Though maybe it was never meant to be.
+Because let’s face it, a holiday that starts with an “h” spoken in a country with a language that doesn’t have that hard-H sounds can only result in a lackluster alloween.